 What if I don’t file?

-If you are caught by the IRS you could face penalties of up to 27.5% on the balance of your foreign assets.
+If you are caught by the IRS you could face penalties of up to 27.5% on the balance of your foreign financial accounts or assets.
 You will have all open tax years examined which could go back indefinitely and owe tax, interest, and penalties.
 You may even face jail time and possible criminal penalties if fraud was involved.

 Please reach out to us today for a free consultation to see if you qualify for one of these filing programs.